-We are focused on attracting, promoting and retaining more ethnic minority employees – across all levels of the business.
+We are focused on attracting, promoting and retaining more ethnically diverse employees – across all levels of the business.

 We are signatories of the Race at Work charter and have introduced a number of initiatives to support its five focus areas – from enabling career progression to capturing ethnicity data.
 We are also founding partners of Change the Race Ratio, setting targets for our ethnically diverse senior leadership.

 Leadership and development programmes

-Working with the Diversity Practice, we have developed a bespoke ethnic minority leadership programme in the UK.
+Working with the Diversity Practice, we have developed a bespoke leadership programme for ethnically diverse talent in the UK.

 Launched in January 2020, 18 employees completed the first programme.
 In addition, line managers have received guidance on how to help these employees continue to develop their leadership skills.

 Black Lives Matter